How to Tell If Online English Teaching Jobs Are LegitimateBy Jennifer Collis

 What kinds of legitimate jobs are there as an online English teacher?

-Work for a company
+Work with a company

 Most new online English teachers apply to teach with companies since they provide the teaching platform, students, and curriculum.
 Each company has its own range of hourly pay for teachers, based on their requirements and other criteria.
 Sometimes you can earn bonuses and incentives to raise your hourly rate, but essentially, there is an upper limit to what you can make.